National Atlas of the United States

 The National Atlas of the United States was an atlas published by the United States Department of the Interior from 1874 to 1997.

 Older editions were printed, but the most recent edition was available online.
-Since it is a publication of the United States government, the atlas and its maps are in the public domain.
+Since it is a publication of the United States government, the atlas and its maps are in the public domain within the U.S.

 According to the U.S. National Atlas website, this atlas "provided a comprehensive, maplike view into the enormous wealth of geospatial and geostatistical data collected for the United States."
 Its purpose was also to increase "geographic knowledge and understanding and to foster national self-awareness."
 Information used to develop the National Atlas of the United States was also used in conjunction with Canadian and Mexican information to produce continental-scale tools such as the North American Environmental Atlas.

-The online National Atlas of the United States contained thousands of printable maps, fully documented digital cartographic datasets, wall maps, Web map and features services that complied with Open Geospatial Consortium standards, wall maps, multimedia dynamic maps, and innovative mapping applications.
+The online National Atlas of the United States contained thousands of printable maps, fully documented digital cartographic datasets, wall maps, Web map and features services that complied with Open Geospatial Consortium standards, multimedia dynamic maps, and innovative mapping applications.

 In late 2013, mapping managers at the U.S. Geological Survey decided to end the program despite the fact that nationalatlas.gov received three times the use of its other mapping service nationalmap.gov.
 The demise of the National Atlas was announced in February 2014 and nationalatlas.gov was taken offline on October 1, 2014.

 Since the Atlas' retirement, its data remains available in two places: